Inedo/inedo-docs/Content/installation/windows/manual-installation.md

 Any other files/directories you find in the installation package are not needed and should not be extracted to the installation directory.

-## Create Database
+## 2. Create Database

-There are two supported database backends.

-### PostgreSQL Database

-When there is no connection string specified, ProGet will automatically create a database and add the connection string to the configuration file.
+If you will be using the integrated PostgreSQL database with ProGet 2025, this step is not required.
+Instead, if there is no connection string specified, ProGet will automatically create a database and add the connection string to the configuration file.

 ### SQL Server